 Pre-season is an exciting time of year for athletes.
 The extensive hours spent in training and the grueling intensity help athletes build up a base for the coming season as well as a common bond with their teammates.
-To make the most out of your preseason training this year, set realistic goals that will help you focus on one piece of the puzzle at a time.
+For athletes to make the most out of their preseason, it is important to start by setting realistic goals to start the season off, and adjust those goals throughout the season.

 The beginning of the year is an excellent time to set expectations, setting good habits early on is essential for them to stay in place throughout the season.
 Every athlete can think of a handful of skills they can improve upon.
-Small details in your sport can make the difference between winning and losing come championship season.
-Pick a skill or two (these can be mental) to be hyper-disciplined on in practice now so they become second nature when it matters most.
+Even focusing on the smallest details in a sport can make the difference between winning and losing come championship season.
+Athletes shoukd pick a skill or two (these can be mental) to be hyper-disciplined on in practice now so they become second nature when it matters most.
 Check out this article that discusses how goal planning can be helpful for athletes throughout the season.

 The corollary to cementing good habits with existing skills is dedicating time now to harness new ones.
-Whether you focus on a more complex exercise in the gym or a technical skill specific to water polo, preseason is the time to push the boundaries, end enhance an individual's athleticism.
+Whether an athletes focus is more on complex exercises in the gym, or a technical skill specific to water polo, preseason is the time to push the boundaries, end enhance an individual's athleticism.
 Athletes should push themselves past their comfort zone.
-For example, athletes can graduate to the higher box jump, add more complexity to your power lifting, or post a faster time in swim workouts.
+For example, athletes can graduate to the higher box jump, or add more complexity to their power lifting, or even post a faster time in swim workouts.
 Athlete development is highly dependent on how hard the athlete is willing to work to accomplish their goals, learning new skills can increase athletic development, and take athletes to the next level.

-If there’s one component of your training that can dramatically improve this year—it’s your strength training.
-There are countless movement patterns to learn and perfect, so get comfortable with being constantly sore in preseason.
+If there’s one component of athlete development that can dramatically improve this year—it’s strength training.
+There are countless movement patterns to learn and perfect, it's ok to be sore throughout preseason.
 These workouts focus on re-engaging muscles to activate them after the period of rest in the offseason.
-This entails more whole body conditioning to build a foundation of endurance and strength for the year rather than sport specific skills, which come later.
-In addition to cardiovascular training, which builds obvious endurance, strength training is essential in preseason to regaining eccentric force, power, and isokinetic strength.
+This entails more whole body conditioning to build a foundation of endurance and strength for the year rather than sport specific skills, which will come later.
+In addition to cardiovascular training, which builds endurance, strength training is essential in preseason to regaining eccentric force, power, and isokinetic strength.
 Muscle fibers decrease in size and contractility within 8 weeks of rest for sprint athletes.
 Additionally, strength training in preseason builds the necessary musculature to protect high risk joints from injury.
 A review in the Journal of Sports Medicine found that strength training can reduce sports injuries to less than 1/3 and overuse injuries to nearly half compared to no strength training.
-Work the weights and you’ll reap the benefits all year long.

 The best athletes take note of where their starting point is for the season.
-With an organized strength and conditioning program aided by BridgeAthletic, athletes can document their baseline in preseason and follow it systematically.
+With an organized strength and conditioning program aided by BridgeAthletic, athletes can document their baseline in preseason and follow it systematically throught the year.
 One can only continue to challenge their body by understanding their progress to date and recording both quantitative and qualitative aspects of their strength training.
 Note how much resistance you can move with through an exercise and how well you technically execute such movements.
-Once you’ve got your baseline set, then you can track your progress as you build your strength and athletic ability.
+Once a baseline is established, athletes can track their progress and build their athletic progress.

-These next few weeks are going to be hard, no doubt, but a large part of getting through preseason in one piece has to do with an athlete's attitude.
+The first few weeks of preseason will be hard, no doubt, but a large part of getting through preseason in one piece has to do with an athlete's attitude.
 It is important that athletes take advantage of the lighter workload in school and the minimal travel for competitions.
 Building team bonds is important for team success, athletes should spend time with teammates in between practices to recover mentally as well as physically.
 Preseason is about getting the job done and enjoying the relaxed environment during this time of year.
 If athletes take a minute and evaluate their vision for the upcoming season, and what it is going to take to achieve their goals, then preseaon marks the start of the journey.